ivukotic/VPservice/README.md

 * where is backup stored?
 * add persistent storage
 * storing timestamped geo version history
-* send all VP placements to ElasticSearch
+* report all requests and responses to ElasticSearch
+* report all the other rest requests to ES.